-The first and easiest method of cooling a computer is air cooled by using different sized fans to suck in cool air and disperse of hot air.
+The first and easiest method of cooling a computer is air-cooled by using different sized fans to suck in cool air and disperse hot air.
 The most common fan that is fitted is 120mm, this is the fan that will fit in all cases because it is the standard size.
 You will need to look into the specification of your computer case before you chose what fans you want to use.
-There are a number different ways in which you can install, the main choice that is looked at as being the most effective is have the front fans being an intake for cool air, then you have the rear fan and top case fans as exhausts, sometimes you will have a space at the bottom for another intake.
-Depending on what case you have or will be purchasing you will be able to fit as many as you see fit, and you will be able to chose what size fans you want to fit as well.
+There are a number of different ways in which you can install, the main choice that is looked at as being the most effective is to have the front fans being an intake for cool air, then you have the rear fan and top case fans as exhausts, sometimes you will have space at the bottom for another intake.
+Depending on what case you have or will be purchasing you will be able to fit as many as you see fit, and you will be able to choose what size fans you want to fit as well.

-When it comes to fitting fans you want to make sure that you fit them the right way around otherwise you are going to mess up your air flow.
-Once you have decided what fans you are going to fit you will need to look around the bezel as it will have an arrow showing you what way the fan spins and what way the air flow will be going so you are able to make sure they are all fitted how you want as you can see on the image to the right.
+When it comes to fitting fans you want to make sure that you fit them the right way around otherwise you are going to mess up your airflow.
+Once you have decided what fans you are going to fit you will need to look around the bezel as it will have an arrow showing you what way the fan spins and what way the airflow will be going so you are able to make sure they are all fitted how you want as you can see on the image to the right.

 AIO (All in One) Water Cooling

 Another option that you have for cooling your PC is AIO cooling or also known as All in One cooling.
-This is where you have a loop for one component, for example you would have a CPU cooler and pump on top of the CPU then two pipes going from that to a radiator which would bolt in the case with 1, 2 or even 3 fans bolted onto it to keep the cool air flowing.
+This is where you have a loop for one component, for example, you would have a CPU cooler and pump on top of the CPU then two pipes going from that to a radiator which would bolt in the case with 1, 2 or even 3 fans bolted onto it to keep the cool air flowing.
 This would be the same set up when you get an AIO for the graphics card.
-This is a much more effective way to cool your components, only if you have the space to do this in the case, you wouldn’t be able to have this setup in a normal desktop case as you wouldn’t have space to fit the radiator.
+This is a much more effective way to cool your components, only if you have the space to do this in the case, you wouldn’t be able to have this set up in a normal desktop case as you wouldn’t have space to fit the radiator.
 When you have an aftermarket case you will be able to look into numerous set-ups and even have the space for an AIO for the CPU and GPU.

 If you do decide to go down this route when it comes to installing it you will just need to make sure that you are able to fit the radiator in the case, but you will be able to find this information on the specifications of the case.
-Once you know what your case will hold you will be able to purchase your AIO, you would be able to pick up a 120mm, 240mm, or 360mm radiator which is 1, 2 or 3 fans long as mentioned earlier.
+Once you know what your case will hold you will be able to purchase your AIO, you would be able to pick up a 120mm, 240mm, or 360mm radiator which is 1, 2, or 3 fans long as mentioned earlier.
 The bigger the radiator the better cooling it will offer as it will have more time to cool down going through the system.
-Again you should have all the fittings in the kit when you go to fit but if it comes to it you will be able to order the screw kit to fit the radiator and fans, but fitting the cooler to the motherboard over the CPU will take longer more precise screws, springs and nuts.
+Again you should have all the fittings in the kit when you go to fit but if it comes to it you will be able to order the screw kit to fit the radiator and fans, but fitting the cooler to the motherboard over the CPU will take longer more precise screws, springs, and nuts.

-The last option that I am going to talk about is a full water cooled system, this is a loop where you have a water reservoir/ pump, tubing going from the reservoir to a radiator, graphics card, CPU cooler and back to the reservoir.
+The last option that I am going to talk about is a full water-cooled system, this is a loop where you have a water reservoir/ pump, tubing going from the reservoir to a radiator, graphics card, CPU cooler, and back to the reservoir.
 You are able to have the tubing set up however you like as long as you have a complete loop.
 This would be classed as the most effective way of cooling as your components are always having cool water delivered to them being in such a long system.
 The only problem with this type of system is you are going to need a very large case to be able to fit all the components in, it can also be very costly depending on what brands you decide to buy all the components in and the fact there are quite a few components that you are going require.

 There are a few much more advanced ways of cooling your PC but we won’t get into them just yet!
 As we have said above the easiest and cheapest way to cool your gaming PC is by airflow, using numerous fans in certain positions to disperse the hot air and this option also requires very little knowledge as the fans are very easy to install.
 This is usually more than good enough for your standard gaming computer.
 When it comes to overclocking you may want to consider AIO cooling for your CPU and maybe even the GPU but this is usually a bit more expensive and again this doesn’t require a massive amount of knowledge as it is just a matter of fitting it into your case.
-When it comes to the liquid cooling you only really require this if you are putting your PC under a lot of stress because this will be the most effective way of keeping it cool, along with this it will also cost considerably more than your standard fans when you have purchased all the components.
+When it comes to liquid cooling you only really require this if you are putting your PC under a lot of stress because this will be the most effective way of keeping it cool, along with this it will also cost considerably more than your standard fans when you have purchased all the components.
 It will also require a lot of knowledge to fit it all into your computer and make sure it won’t leak over your components.
-For me personally I have and just fans installed which is more than enough, once I have gained more knowledge I will consider going down the liquid cooling system
+For me personally, I have and just fans installed which is more than enough, once I have gained more knowledge I will consider going down the liquid cooling system